Disneyland Paris Tips and Tricks for First Timers (2025)

 Check opening times as some restaurants close at 5pm.
 Those that are open later are busy—we queued 20 minutes at Cocos at 8pm.

-Here are the restaurants we enjoyed:
+Here are the restaurants we enjoy:

 • Casa Coco (Frontierland) – A solid choice for burritos (including a nice vegan burrito).
 The fried jalapeños stuffed with cheese were also delicious (not vegan).